Kaluđerski Skokovi: Characteristics

 The waterfall is located on the river of Kaluđerska reka, which flows into the Rakitska reka, which in turn forms the Toplodolska reka with the Javorska reka.

 The waterfall is 232 m high, 404 m long and is a typical cascade waterfall.
 On average, the inclination of the falls is 55 to 60 degrees, but some sections are almost straight, up to 90 degrees.
 It has over 20 cascades.
 The Midžor itself is 2,169 m high, and the waterfall starts at an altitude of 1,554 m and ends at 1,322 m.

 Accessibility

 The waterfall is hard to access.
-It is possible to reach it only in the early spring, while the region is still under snow, and with the full rock-climbing equipment.
+It is possible to reach it only in the early spring, while the region is still under snow, and with full rock-climbing equipment.
 During summer, the already steep rocks grow into the thick, lush vegetation.
 Due to the topographic relief, Kaluđerski Skokovi in full can only be observed from the air.